 - Help us understand your needs and interests

-- Help us to determine what advertisements to direct to you, to place on our websites and where to advertise our services
+- Help us to determine what advertisements to direct to you, to place on websites and where to advertise our services

-- Deliver GIA Alumni Association information, products and services
+- Deliver GIA Alumni Association information, products, and services

 - Purpose: For recruitment and to review admissions applications.